-- 24. Each of the e-mails is a commercial message and contains commercial content. - 25.
-The e-mails, and each of them, were received by XMission on its mail servers located in Utah. - 26.
-Throughout its business, XMission has expended well in excess of \$3,000,000 in hardware acquisition, maintenance and related expenses to increase capacity to deal with increased SPAM and related harm, SPAM filtering expenses, and employee time in dealing with problems caused by its receipt of SPAM generally. - 27.
-XMission expends approximately \$100,000 to \$200,000 per year in dealing with SPAM related issues and associated employee time, exclusive of attorney fees. - 28.
-The harm XMission continues to suffer, as the result of its collective SPAM problem, is much more significant than the mere annoyance of having to deal with SPAM or the process of dealing with SPAM in the ordinary course of business (i.e., installing a spam filter to flag and discard spam). - 29.
-The harm XMission suffered, and continues to suffer, is manifested in financial expense and burden significant to an ISP; lost employee time; lost profitability; the necessity to purchase and dedicate equipment specifically to process SPAM that could otherwise be dedicated providing internet access services; harm to reputation; and customer and e-mail recipient complaints, including 9,372 Clickbooth e-mails that XMission customers complained of by, at one point, manually reporting the e-mails as SPAM. - 30.
-Each of the e-mails in question violates multiple CAN-SPAM provisions.
+- 23. Each of the e-mails is a commercial message and contains commercial content. - 24.
+The e-mails, and each of them, were received by XMission on its mail servers located in Utah. - 25.
+Throughout its business, XMission has expended well in excess of \$3,000,000 in hardware acquisition, maintenance and related expenses to increase capacity to deal with increased SPAM and related harm, SPAM filtering expenses, and employee time in dealing with problems caused by its receipt of SPAM generally. - 26.
+XMission expends approximately \$100,000 to \$200,000 per year in dealing with SPAM related issues and associated employee time, exclusive of attorney fees. - 27.
+The harm XMission continues to suffer, as the result of its collective SPAM problem, is much more significant than the mere annoyance of having to deal with SPAM or the process of dealing with SPAM in the ordinary course of business (i.e., installing a spam filter to flag and discard spam). - 28.
+The harm XMission suffered, and continues to suffer, is manifested in financial expense and burden significant to an ISP; lost employee time; lost profitability; the necessity to purchase and dedicate equipment specifically to process SPAM that could otherwise be dedicated providing internet access services; harm to reputation; and customer and e-mail recipient complaints, including 525 Thompson e-mails that XMission customers complained of by manually reporting the e-mails as SPAM.

-31. The majority of the SPAM e-mails received by XMission, including the e-mails in question, violate the CAN-SPAM Act in one or more ways, and contributed to a larger SPAM problem.
+- 29. Each of the SPAM e-mails in question is part of the same commercial marketing campaigns that resulted in the 525 customer SPAM reports identified above. - 30.
+Each of the e-mails in question violates multiple CAN-SPAM provisions. - 31.
+The majority of the SPAM e-mails received by XMission, including the e-mails in question, violate the CAN-SPAM Act in one or more ways, and contributed to a larger SPAM problem.